Chart Color Schemes

 Central Highlands - East hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Central Highlands - East's median age is 32 years, which is lower than the Rest of Qld average of 41 years and substantially under the Australian median of 38 years.
-Compared to Rest of Qld, Central Highlands - East has a higher concentration of residents aged 25-34 (18.7%) but fewer residents aged 65-74 (4.7%).
-Between the 2021 Census and the present day, the percentage of residents aged 25 to 34 has grown from 16.8% to 18.7%, while the percentage of residents aged 45 to 54 has declined from 13.7% to 12.3%.
+Central Highlands - East has a median age of 32 years, which is considerably lower than the Rest of Qld average of 41 years and substantially under the Australian median of 38 years.
+Compared to the Rest of Qld, Central Highlands - East has a higher concentration of residents aged 25-34 (18.7%) but fewer residents aged 65-74 (4.7%).
+Between the 2016 and 2021 Census, the proportion of residents aged 25 to 34 grew from 16.8% to 18.7%, while the proportion of residents aged 45 to 54 declined from 13.7% to 12.3%.
 By 2041, demographic modeling suggests Central Highlands - East's age profile will evolve significantly.
-The 25 to 34 cohort is projected to grow by 20%, adding 292 residents to reach a total of 1,720.
+The 25 to 34 age group is projected to grow by 20%, adding 292 residents to reach a total of 1,720.
 In contrast, both the 45 to 54 and 55 to 64 age groups are projected to see reduced numbers.